 Network / Internet / ISP Failures – Riptide Hosting uses premium bandwidth with multiple network providers blended together for maximum update.
 Compare this to a single telecom provider that is typical in an office building.

 Hard Drive Failures – Our servers are deployed with hard drives in mirrored array(s) – RAID1 or more, so a single drive failure does not cause data loss.

-Riptide Hosting offers several types of hosting from Windows VMs to Dedicated Servers.
+Riptide Hosting offers several types of hosting from Windows Server VMs to fully Dedicated Hardware Servers.
 We offer a 100% SLA for power and network availability.
 Our enterprise datacenters are staffed 24/7.
 We offer backup offerings and MS Licensing through the MS SPLA program.